MetaMask/metamask-docs/docs/guide/getting-started.md

 # Getting Started

-To develop for MetaMask, install MetaMask on your development machine.
+To develop for MetaMask, install MetaMask in the browser of your choice on your development machine.
 [Download here](https://metamask.io/).

 ::: warning A quick note...
 This guide assumes intermediate knowledge of HTML, CSS, and JavaScript.
 :::

-Once MetaMask is installed and running, you should find that new browser tabs have a `window.ethereum` object available in the developer console.
+Once MetaMask is installed and running (make sure you back up your Secret Recovery Phrase), you should find that new browser tabs have a `window.ethereum` object available in the developer console.
 This is how your website will interact with MetaMask.

 You can review the full API for that object [here](./ethereum-provider.html).
-Note that in **over the course of 2020**, we are introducing significant changes to this API, and we recommend that you refer to its documentation.
+Note that **over the course of 2020**, we introduced significant changes to this API, and we recommend that you refer to its documentation.

 ## Basic Considerations